thaisantero/thaisantero.github.io/README.md

-This is the repo for my blog It's a bench.
+This is the repo for my blog What I learned.

 [What I learned](https://thaisantero.github.io/)